Joseph of Egypt as a Model of Gospel Living

 Second, Jacob trusted Joseph.
 This trust developed when Joseph was just a young seventeen-year-old.
 Genesis 37 begins with an incident where Joseph returned from feeding the flock with his brothers.
 While in the fields feeding the flock with his brothers, Joseph witnessed things he knew would not please his father.
 On his return home, he immediately reported to his father (v.
 2).
 When his brothers were sent to Shechem, Jacob sent his trusted son to check on their welfare (v.
 14).

 Third, Potiphar trusted Joseph.
 Not long after working for Potiphar, Joseph was made an overseer of his house.
 We see more evidence of this trust when Potiphar’s wife made sexual advances and Joseph’s response was measured, showing how much he loved and trusted his master: “There is none greater in this house than I; neither hath he kept back any thing from me but thee, because thou art his wife” (Genesis 39:9).
-When Potiphar’s wife falsely accused Joseph, Potiphar did not execute him but put in jail, suggesting that he trusted Joseph more than his wife.
+When Potiphar’s wife falsely accused Joseph, Potiphar did not execute him but put him in jail, suggesting that he trusted Joseph more than his wife.
 When trust is strong and genuine between two people, they always protect each other’s interests.

 Fourth, the butler trusted Joseph.
 In prison with Joseph, the butler was unsure of his fate.
 Joseph interpreted the butler’s dream, discerning that he would be exonerated and restored to his powerful position in Pharaoh’s court.
 Before the butler’s release from prison, Joseph requested of him, “Think on me when it shall be well with thee, . . . and bring me out of this house” (Genesis 40:14).
 This trust between Joseph and the butler resulted in Joseph’s being freed from prison and eventually elevated to be second in authority only to Pharoah in the whole of Egypt.